Frequently Asked Questions about Services Provided at Orchid Digitals

 All prints attract 18% GST.
 There are a few exceptions like prints on cloth on which 12% GST is levied.
 The GST tax component is mentioned in the pricing section of all our product pages.
-Moreover our estimates, email quotes, invoices, etc. will clearly mention the GST component in the cost of the print.
+Moreover, our estimates, email quotes, invoices, etc. will clearly mention the GST component in the cost of the print job.

 Since we are talking about GST, there are two more things that you need to note:

-Eco solvent prints are much better in terms of print quality.
-Most indoor photo quality prints that you see in malls and retail outlets are printed on eco solvent machines.
-In addition to having high resolution image reproduction, these prints also have a significantly longer life solvent prints.
-Eco solvent prints are marginally more expensive than solvent prints
+Eco-solvent prints are much better in terms of print quality.
+Most indoor photo-quality prints that you see in malls and retail outlets are printed on eco-solvent machines.
+In addition to having high-resolution image reproduction, these prints also have significantly longer-life solvent prints.
+Eco-solvent prints are marginally more expensive than solvent prints

-The above paragraph is the short answer explaining the difference between solvent, eco solvent and UV ink printing.
+The above paragraph is a short answer explaining the difference between solvent, eco-solvent, and UV ink printing.
 We also have a very detailed blog about the same here.